JonathanCamberos/MyPortfolio/README.md

 # Jonathan's swe portfolio

 Hello!
-This is a notes template to store leetcode, projects, and things im reading.
+This is a notes template to store leetcode, projects, and books I'm reading.
 Hope you enjoy.

 # Live @